ree17017/CIT261/reflection_journal.md

 ## June 16, 2019

 1. Struggling with getting everything done.
 Selling my house has taken a lot of time prepping for it to be sold.
-Internship is also taking a lot of time to keep up and to get a full time postion after I graduate.
-See how I can find time to finish all 13 assignemnets.
+Internship is also taking a lot of time to keep up and to get a full time position after I graduate.
+See how I can find time to finish all 13 assignments.
 2. Turned in 2 more fluency reports.
 They where not hard to accomplish.
 CSS is easy to manipulate with JS.
 Changing things with CSS is really simple to accomplish.
-3. Two last assignemnets to finish up.
+3. Two last assignments to finish up.
 This week and get at least a basic.